jelockwood/recipes/PCClient/README.md

 The Pkg recipe
 ------------
-The pkg recipe unarchives the zip file, it also creates preinstall and postinstall scripts a launchdaemon plist and then builds an installer pkg.
+The pkg recipe unarchives the zip file, it also creates preinstall and postinstall scripts, a launchdaemon plist and then builds an installer pkg.

 The Munki Recipe
 ------------